mythilikalidasan013-droid/Scheme-Finder-Bot/README.md

 How might we use AI to help every Indian discover government welfare schemes so that poverty and inequality can be reduced?

- # SDG Alignment
+ # 🌱 SDG Alignment

-SDG 1 — No Poverty — Connects families to cash transfer schemes SDG 3 — Good Health — Surfaces health schemes like Ayushman Bharat SDG 4 — Quality Education — Shows scholarships for students SDG 10 — Reduced Inequalities — Makes government info accessible to everyone
+SDG 1 — No Poverty

+Connects families to cash transfer schemes like PM Kisan and MNREGA SDG 3 — Good Health and Well-being

+Surfaces health schemes like Ayushman Bharat for free medical treatment SDG 4 — Quality Education

+Shows scholarships and education support for students from low income families SDG 10 — Reduced Inequalities

+Makes government scheme information accessible to every Indian, rural or urban

  # Features